 The Fried Squirrels formed a year before the end of Stephen Harper’s first term with a majority government.
 People simply realized the necessity for labour, social, environmental, faith, advocacy and other groups to join in common cause to defeat widespread attacks on the fabric of Canada.

 Harper once said, “You won’t recognize Canada when I get through with it.”
 It was always a mystery as to why it took seven years of him governing for people to believe he meant what he said.
-But when the Flying Squirrels first formed, they grew very quickly, in part because of the name.
+But when the Fried Squirrels first formed, they grew very quickly, in part because of the name.
 Two satirical Raging Granny poets coined the term “Flying Squirrels” in a song, starting with “flying squads,” adding the flying squirrel image, and then “fried,” from Friedrich Engels, who is generally considered the first to use the term flying squad.
 From that, the Raging Grannies spread the name around the country and the rest is history.

 Or, more precisely, not yet history.